mark-watson/haskell_book/manuscript/tutorial-impure.md

 traceShow :: Show a => a -> b -> b 	-- Defined in ‘Debug.Trace’
 ~~~~~~~~

-**trace** takes two arguments: the first is a string that that is written to stdout and the second is a function call to be evaluated. **traceShow** is like **trace* except that the first argument is cnverted to a tstring.
+**trace** takes two arguments: the first is a string that that is written to stdout and the second is a function call to be evaluated. **traceShow** is like **trace* except that the first argument is converted to a string.
 The output from running this example is:

 {linenos=off}
 ~~~~~~~~